contact-andy/gsoc-2025-dbpedia/_posts/2025-07-19-week-7-troubleshooting-statistics-and-midterm-review.md

   - Steps to generate local statistics.
   - This draft will be refined and published as part of the knowledge base for future contributors.

-- Held a **mentor meeting with Meti** to review the issues around statistics generation.
+- Held a **mentor meeting** to review the issues around statistics generation.
   - We confirmed that the steps being followed were correct.
   - My mentor will further explore the problem in the coming days to identify any hidden issues or configuration gaps.